strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 This is the typical scenario with many stream processing applications that run read-process-write cycles.
 In this case, you can make these cycles atomic using the transaction support of the Kafka Producer or Kafka Streams APIs.

-The Kafka Producer API is low level, so you need to ensure the right configuration and to commit offsets within the scope of the transaction.
+The transaction support exposed by the Producer API is low level, and needs to be used with carefully in order to actually get transactional semantics.
-A transaction should be aborted in case failure during processing, which means none of the messages from the transaction will be readable by transactional consumers.
-Instead, with the Kafka Streams API you can simply set `processing.guarantee=exactly_once_v2` to enable EOS on your existing topology.
+For those using Kafka Streams it is much simpler: setting `processing.guarantee=exactly_once_v2` will enable EOS on your existing topology.

 ### Considerations

 Each producer must configure its own static and unique [`transactional.id`](https://kafka.apache.org/documentation/#producerconfigs_transactional.id) to enable the zombie fencing logic, which avoids message duplicates.

-The `transactional.id` is used to uniquely identify the same producer instance across process restarts, and it is associated with the producer session.
+The `transactional.id` is used to uniquely identify the same logical producer across process restarts.
+In contrast to the idempotent producer, a transactional producer instance will be allocated the same PID (but incremented producer epoch), as any previous instance with the same `transactional.id`.
+Together the PID and producer epoch identify a logical producer session.

-When starting, the producer must call `initTransactions` one time, so the broker can tidy up the state associated with any previous incarnations of this producer, as identified by the `transactional.id`.
+When starting, the producer call `initTransactions` to initialize the producer session, allowing the broker to tidy up state associated with any previous incarnations of this producer, as identified by the `transactional.id`.
 Thereafter, any existing producers using the same `transactional.id` are considered zombies, and are fenced off as soon as they try to send data.

 > Before Kafka 2.6 the `transactional.id` had to be a static encoding of the input partitions in order to avoid ownership transfer between application instances during rebalances, that would invalidate the fencing logic.